 The cost of a coaching assignment can vary as it depends upon the coach employed, the needs identified, the coaching approach (for example, whether it involves any psychometric tools) and the length of the assignment.

 Before the coaching assignment is authorised the member of staff's department and/or division must ensure that funds are available to meet the cost of the coaching assignment based upon the costed proposal provided by the coach.

-At agreed times the Assistant HR Director or Training and Development Manager will contact the member of staff being coached to determine whether the coaching process is beneficial.
+At agreed times the Senior Organisation Development Manager will contact the member of staff being coached to determine whether the coaching process is beneficial.
 The content of the coaching meetings will not be discussed and confidentiality will be maintained at all times.

 At the end of the coaching assignment the member of staff will be asked to review the coaching process to determine the effects on their behaviour and performance as a leader or manager to help to determine a return on the investment in coaching.
 The review of the coaching assignment will be discussed with the relevant Divisional Head without breaking the confidential nature of the coaching assignment.